-Many of today’s smartphone users utilize their phone as their main camera.
-If you are to replace your traditional camera with a phone, adding some smartphone photography accessories to your bag is recommended.
-These mobile photography accessories can improve your experience.
+Many of today’s smartphone users utilize their phones as their primary cameras.
+If you are to replace your traditional camera with a phone, adding some smartphone photography accessories to your repertoire is recommended.
+These can help you achieve much better results and improve your experience.
 Even a cheap device can produce excellent photos with some help.
 Here are the best smartphone photography accessories we recommend investing in.

-The best smartphone photography accessories:
+The best smartphone photography accessories

-Editor’s note: We will update this list of the best smartphone photography accessories regularly as new products launch.
+Editor’s note: We will regularly update this list of the best smartphone photography accessories as new products launch.

-2. Microfiber cleaning cloth
+Microfiber cleaning cloth

 These are cheap and useful smartphone photography accessories.
 Smartphones get dirty and oily, including the camera glass.
 This results in blurry or smudgy photos, so make sure to keep the lens glass clean with a microfiber cleaning cloth — using your shirt isn’t a good idea.
 We like this Nikon one because it comes in a little bag that’s easy to carry and attach to other items, such as backpacks.
 It’s also from a renowned brand and pretty affordable.

 Remote shutter control

 Clip-on lenses come in handy when your smartphone’s built-in glass is too limited.
-These smartphone photography accessories can offer higher focal lengths, zoom capabilities, macro focusing distance, fisheye effects, and wide-angle perspectives.
+These smartphone photography accessories offer higher focal lengths, zoom capabilities, macro focusing distance, fisheye effects, and wide-angle perspectives.

 Smartphones are becoming more versatile thanks to the implementation of multiple cameras and lenses.
 While these help, they don’t come close to what you can do with these larger, external lenses.
 Not to mention, these lenses can usually be attached to a wide variety of devices, giving you more freedom of choice when it comes to smartphones.